ember-climate/pypsa-uk/README.md

 ## Introduction

-Welcome to the `PyPSA-UK` repository! `PyPSA-UK` is a dataset that can be used with the `PyPSA` open energy modelling framework to analyze the mechanics of the UK power system.
-The model was created by Ember and described in a [briefing on UK 2030 clean power](XXX).
+`PyPSA-UK` is a dataset that can be used with the `PyPSA` open energy modelling framework to analyze the mechanics of the UK power system.
+The model was created by Ember and described in a [briefing on UK 2030 clean power](https://ember-climate.org/insights/research/uk-gas-power-phase-out/).

 ## Citation and license